Call Us

 • Dangerous

 Panic attacks when driving can be frightening and dangerous.
 It can also affect your ability to drive.
-It is crucial that you tell the Driver and Vehicle Agency (DVLA) about any condition that could affect your ability to drive.
+It's crucial that you tell the Driver and Vehicle Licensing Agency (DVLA) about any condition that could affect your ability to drive.

 Common symptoms of panic attacks